 To appreciate the importance of engagement, leaders must consider who lacks engagement and why.
+(Check out these employee engagement ideas).
 Organizations may be able to not only improve turnover with improved engagement, but they may also be more profitable.
 Organizations have shown a 6% higher net profit margin if their companies have high levels of engagement.
 It can be helpful to look at some startling statistics provided by SHRM, Gallup, and other top researchers.

 Please click on this link: to take a Generational Engagement Survey.